 Ummm, best freakin' thing I've ever done to launch my photographic career!

-Considering, from 1992-1998 I tried snail mail (junk mail some would call it), telemarketing, yellow pages and word of mouth, to try and start my own photographic studio.
+Considering, from 1992-1998, I tried snail mail (junk mail some would call it), telemarketing, yellow pages, and word of mouth.
+All of which failed to start my own photographic studio.
 Failed.
 Year after Year.

 By the end of 2001, I had 48 weddings booked for the following year!!
 Plus, throughout 2002, I added another 14 weddings!
 Yep, 62 weddings my first full year as a pro wedding photographer.

 When I first started, I had one package for $800.
 As I booked more (and learned what other photographer were giving their clients), I created additional packages.

 On top of that, re-print orders came rolling in.
 For a few weddings, the re-print orders exceeded the initial package!

 Which led me to my next breakthrough.
 Charge more, shoot less, earn the same or more (in some years I made more the less I shot).